MobileROS/MobileROS/details.md

 ### Message Bus Implementation

-WirelessROS implements component communication through a message bus, with specific implementation as follows:
+MobileROS implements component communication through a message bus, with specific implementation as follows:

 1. **ROS Topic-based Communication**: The system leverages the ROS topic mechanism for message publishing and subscription.
 Each engine and Cell registers corresponding publishers and subscribers, receiving interested information and publishing processing results.
 This loosely coupled design allows components to evolve independently while maintaining overall system functionality.